Introduction

 What We Like

-- Anti-fatigue technology provides all-day comfort
+- Anti-fatigue technology for all-day comfort

 What We Didn’t Like